 The place where body of the gang rape victim in Hathras was cremated | Photo: AFP

-Hathras (UP): A day after a special court here convicted the main accused in the 2020 Hathras rape-murder case while acquitting the three other accused, family members of the victim on Friday said their fight for justice will continue.
+Hathras (UP): A special court here on Thursday sentenced the main accused in the 2020 Hathras rape-murder case to life imprisonment while acquitting the three other accused.

 The rape and murder charges could not be proved against the prime accused, his lawyer Munna Singh Pundir said.

 The court held Sandeep (20) guilty under section 304 (culpable homicide not amounting to murder) of the Indian Penal Code, a lesser charge than section 302 (murder).

 Ravi (35), Luv Kush (23) and Ramu (26) were acquitted in the case that triggered outrage and put Yogi Adityanath's BJP government in the dock over law and order in the state.

 The court also slapped a fine of Rs 50,000 against Sandeep.

 The charge sheet in the case was filed by the Central Bureau of Investigation in the SC/ST court here against all the four accused for murder and gang rape, and under sections of the SC/ST Act.

 Lawyer Seema Kushwaha, who is representing the Dalit woman's family, said they will challenge the verdict in the high court.

 Sandeep's lawyer claimed that his client is innocent.
 “We will appeal in the high court against the conviction," he said.

 "The prosecution couldn't prove the charges of rape, gang rape and murder in the court with sufficient evidence or witnesses," he said.